-Using Boric Acid For Vaginal Yeast Infections: Pros and Cons
+Using Boric Acid for Vaginal Yeast Infections: Pros and Cons

-It’s especially useful for women who suffer from persistent, recurrent vaginal yeast infections, when conventional antifungal treatment doesn’t seem to work anymore.
+It’s especially useful for women who suffer from persistent, recurrent vaginal yeast infections when conventional antifungal treatment doesn’t seem to work anymore.

-Boric Acid is a white chemical substance (crystalline-like) which has powerful antifungal and antiviral properties.
+Boric Acid is a white chemical substance (crystalline-like) that has powerful antifungal and antiviral properties.
 Your doctor may prescribe it in case of a severe yeast infection or as a maintenance treatment.

 There has been a lot of research done on how effective boric acid is against Candida, let me discuss a few o them: